Travel To Tokyo - frequently asked questions

 How can I get involved?

-Travel to Tokyo is all about team spirit, so all participants have to belong to a school team set up by a teacher.
-Once your teacher has told you which team you belong to, you can immediately start logging activity against your team.
-You can get active alone, with family or friends and at home or at school.
-Football, playground time, swimming or playing tag - it all counts towards your team score!
+Travel to Tokyo is all about team spirit, so all participants have to belong to a school team.
+These have been automatically created for every primary school in the UK so you can immediately start logging activity against your team.
+You can get active alone or with family, at home or outdoors.
+Dancing in the kitchen, video workouts in the lounge, walking in the park or playing tag - it all counts towards your team score!

 We are also making plans to partner with local leisure centres to help provide support and guidance on how to get active – check back soon!